Student loan debt is increasing every year across all age groups.

 As graduates head out into the workforce, many find that they cannot find jobs which will allow them to pay off their loan via the borrowing terms.

-More and more people are turning to student loan forgiveness measures.
+More and more people are turning to student loan forgiveness to ease the burden.

-Student loan forgiveness is a circumstance where a loan backed by the federal government is partially canceled.
+Student loan forgiveness is a circumstance where federal student loans backed by the federal government are partially canceled.